beckylehmann91/theater-challenge/README.md

 - destroy
   (admin only)

+## Create basic views to match controllers

+## Determine best CSS framework for styling

+I decided on Materialize for its compatibility with mobile and simple design.

+## Review requirements

+Once my models, controllers and views were setup to match the MVP, I reviewed the MVP requirements and traversed through the app.

+## Test with user

+Then, I had a friend use the app to determine pain points.

+## Deploy to Heroku

+## Areas for continued development

+- Testing: I'd love to write some RSpec and Capybara
+- Forms: Specifically, better Date/Time formats
+- Further styling
+- Continue to debug, test UX
+- Refactor to make code more DRY, create more partials for view templates

 ## Challenge Description:

 Customers should be able to come to the site and see all movies playing with their showtimes.
 Seating is limited for each theater so a particular showtime should only have a limited number of seats.
 Once a show sells out, a customer should no longer be able to buy tickets.
 Customers should only be able to buy one ticket at a time so don't worry about a shopping cart for this version.